CupNoodles27/DRG-Tips-and-Tricks/README.md

   * If the second part of damage is not done, the axe can be retrieved.
 This means you can axe a full-health frozen grunt, then retrieve the axe.
   * If you miss, the axe can still do area damage, and can be retrieved.

 * You can drill flying rocks when they fly down onto doretta to instakill them.
-You’ll probably die doing this though.
+But it's very easy to miss a rock and die doing this.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/luc882/dont_fear_the_rocks_drill_them/)

 * Drills can quickly open ebonuts.